Life As an Orthotist or Prosthetist

 Where Orthotists and Prosthetists Are Employed

-Those thinking about becoming an Orthotist or Prosthetist might also be interested in the following careers:
+Those interested in being an Orthotist or Prosthetist may also be interested in:

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported